SaiPriyatam6/Sai-NFT-Marketplace/README.md

+**To view the NFTs we need to connect to the blockchain.
+Need a wallet like MetaMask to access blockchain.**

 Wrote the smartcontract for minting nfts.
 The deploy script is also written and when we deploy it in the chain, we get a Marketplace.json file which will have address and abi of the contract, through which we can access the contract later.

 I have deployed the contract already.